Table of Contents

 - Could the testing team access an existing cluster?

-Scenario 2: You're moving to Kubernetes
+Scenario 2: You are moving to Kubernetes

 If your organization is undergoing digital transformation, evaluating microservices, or planning cloud modernization, Kubernetes is probably in your future.